krzylag/weblibrarian/readme.txt

 collection and there are a number of back-end (dashboard) pages for all of the management of your library.

-Please read the PDF User Manual for complete documentation on using this plugin.
+Please   read  the  [PDF  User   Manual][usermanual]   ([also   available   in Italian][usermanualIT])  for complete documentation on using this plugin.
 This is a fairly  non-trivial  plugin, and there is not a simple  quick-start guide for the impatient.

+[usermanual]: http://plugins.svn.wordpress.org/weblibrarian/assets/user_manual/user_manual.pdf "User Manual (English)"
+[usermanualIT]: http://plugins.svn.wordpress.org/weblibrarian/assets/user_manual/user_manual_IT.pdf "User Manual (Italian)"

 == Frequently Asked Questions ==